3.1 CNA Scope of Practice in Florida

 Test Your Knowledge

-Why must a Florida nurse aide be listed on the AHCA Nurse Aide Registry?
+Why must a Florida nurse aide be in good standing on the Florida Nurse Aide Registry?

 A